elenkaranikola/NewsCrawler/README.md

     9. Style
     10. Food

-We use our spiders to extract articles from 20 different greek website.
-So far we have extracted articles from here:
+We use our spiders to extract articles from 20 different greek websites.
+So far we have extracted articles from:

     - cnn.gr
     - reader.gr